Finding Files

 All of the other things we've seen so far which we've described as parameters are actually used to build the expression - the actual search pattern.

-The -name, -and, -or, -ipath and similar constructs we've looked at are actually part of a mini 'search language', they're not parameters to the command.
+and similar constructs we've looked at are actually part of a mini 'search language', they're not parameters to the command.

-This might seem obvious, or it might seem silly, but either way, remembering that the structure of the find command is find <options> [starting points...] [expression] may help you remember what order to write each part of the command in.
+This might seem obvious, or it might seem silly, but either way, remembering that the structure of the find

-It certainly took a few years for me to realise this was the reason, and until that point I used to get frustrated with find as I could never seem to remember how to use it properly!
+as I could never seem to remember how to use it properly!
 Once the structure of the command clicked it became far easier to quickly use the command in day-to-day work.

-You can find details on this in the manpage for find, open it with man find.
+You can find details on this in the manpage for find, open it with man find

 Performing Actions on Search Results